ostepizza/python-misc/README.md

 # python-misc
-## Miscellaneous python scripts
+Miscellaneous python scripts
+## Why and what?
-A collection of miscellaneous python scripts I've written for practice and fun.
+This is a collection of miscellaneous python scripts I've written for practice and fun.
 See individual folders for info regarding each project.